Grammars for Document Spanners: Context-Free Spanners

 \subsection{Unambiguous Extraction Grammars}

 A grammar $G$ is said to be unambiguous if every word it produces has a unique parse-tree.
-We extend this definition to extraction grammars.
-An extraction grammar $G$ is said to be \emph{unambiguous} if for every document $\doc$ and every $(X,\doc)$-mapping $\mu \in \repspnr{G}(\doc)$ it holds that there is a unique ref-word $\br$ for which $\mu^{\br} = \mu$ and this ref-word has a unique parse-tree.
-Unambiguous extraction grammars are less expressive than their ambiguous counterparts as the Boolean case shows -- unambiguous context-free grammars are less expressive than ambiguous context-free grammars~\cite{DBLP:books/daglib/0016921}. \begin{example} The extraction grammar given in Example~\ref{ex:lentofunc} is not unambiguous since it produces the ref-words $ \vop{x}\vcl{x} \vop{y} \vcl{y}$ and $\vop{y} \vcl{y} \vop{x} \vcl{x}$ that correspond to the same mapping.
+We extend this definition to extraction grammars as follows.
+An extraction grammar $G$ is said to be \emph{unambiguous} if for every document $\doc$ and every $(X,\doc)$-mapping $\mu \in \repspnr{G}(\doc)$ it holds that \begin{itemize} \item there is a unique ref-word $\br$ for which $\mu^{\br} = \mu$, and \item $\br$ has a unique parse-tree. \end{itemize} Unambiguous extraction grammars are less expressive than their ambiguous counterparts.
+Indeed, context-free grammars (which are extraction grammars associated with the empty set of variables) are less expressive than ambiguous context-free grammars~\cite{DBLP:books/daglib/0016921}. \begin{example} The extraction grammar given in Example~\ref{ex:lentofunc} is not unambiguous since it produces the ref-words $ \vop{x}\vcl{x} \vop{y} \vcl{y}$ and $\vop{y} \vcl{y} \vop{x} \vcl{x}$ that correspond to the same mapping.
 It can be shown that replacing the derivation $B\rightarrow \epsilon$ with $B\rightarrow \ta \vl \tb$ results in an unambiguous extraction grammar which is equivalent to $\grmr{disjEqLen}$ on any document different than $\epsilon$.
-(Note however that this does not imply that the ref-languages both grammars produce are equal.)
+(Note however that this does not imply that the ref-languages both grammars produce are equal.) \end{example} Our enumeration algorithm for extraction grammars presented in Section~\ref{sec:en} relies on unambiguity and the following observation. \prepunambig{In Proposition~\ref{prop:func}, if $G$ is unambiguous then so is $G'$.} \begin{proposition} \prepunambig \end{proposition} \begin{proof} Assume that $G$ is unambiguous.